tyler-marr/ipmininet/docs/index.rst

 As such it provides new classes, such as Routers, auto-configures all properties not set by the user, such as IP addresses or router configuration files, ...

+Don't hesitate to ask for advice on `mailing list
+<https://sympa-2.sipr.ucl.ac.be/sympa/info/ipmininet>`_ or to report bugs as
+Github issues.

 .. toctree::
     :maxdepth: 2